microformats/php-mf2/README.md

 git tag -v v0.2.9
 ```

-If nothing went wrong, you should see the tag commit message, ending with this:
+If nothing went wrong, you should see the tag commit message, ending something like this:

 ```
 gpg: Signature made Wed  6 Aug 10:04:20 2014 GMT using RSA key ID 2B2BBB65